AR

 (3) The Commission will take appropriate measures to notify those who may be affected by the Emergency Rule.

-(a) The Chief Commissioner shall assign the proceeding to one Commissioner or to all available Commissioners sitting en banc, depending on the nature and significance of the proceeding.
-It is presumed that:
+(a) Once a Petition is filed with the Commission, the Chief Commissioner or staff of the Commission at the Chief Commissioner’s direction shall designate a Presiding Commissioner and assign the case to one Commissioner or to all available Commissioners sitting en banc, depending on the nature and significance of the case.

-(1) A controversy involving twenty-five thousand dollars ($25,000) or less, exclusive of interest and penalties, should be assigned to one (1) Commissioner;
+(1) A controversy involving twenty-five thousand dollars ($25,000) or less, exclusive of interest and penalties, should be assigned to one Commissioner;

 (3) A controversy involving over two hundred fifty thousand dollars ($250,000), exclusive of interest and penalties, should be assigned to all Commissioners sitting en banc.

-(a) Any Taxpayer appearing in a Commission adjudicative proceeding has the right, at his or her own expense, to be represented by an authorized representative, who can be an attorney, certified public accountant, or any other individual.
-Alternatively, the Taxpayer may appear on his or her own behalf.
+(a)(1) Any Taxpayer has the right, at his or her own expense, to be represented by an authorized representative, who can be an attorney, certified public accountant, or any other individual.

 (c) The Department shall be represented by an authorized representative licensed to practice law in the state of Arkansas.
 The Department is not required to obtain approval from the Commission for substitution of representatives.